ryansupak2/poliana-lego-scarface/docs/instructions.md

 #### Breaking Out of Jail

 * On any single Die roll of exactly [6], a single Pawn may Break Out of Jail.
-* However, Player is *not* required to Break Out a Pawn This means that the Pawn can move to Sq
+* However, Player is *not* required to Break Out a Pawn, just because a [6] is rolled on a single Die, and there is at least (1x) Pawn in Player's Jail.